 "We're talking about an incident that everyone agrees should not have happened," Filseth said.

-Mayor Tom DuBois concurred and supported commissioning one performance audit per year, which could pertain to topics such as an officer's duty to report misconduct and activation of body-camera footage.
-Vice Mayor Pat Burt said that while transparency is one component of the audits, OIR Group's efforts to improve department operations are just as important.
+Mayor Tom DuBois concurred and supported the commissioning of one performance audit per year, which could pertain to topics such as an officer's duty to report misconduct and activation of body-camera footage.
+Vice Mayor Pat Burt said that while transparency is one component of the audits, the OIR Group's efforts to improve department operations are just as important.